Table of Contents

 However, there is one minor issue in narrowing down the drink/cocktail families to just a few method-based categories.

-If one gets an order for Fix, Fizz, Crusta, or Scaffa, they still have to know how to make them; without knowing, they will not know to which of the above-mentioned general categories they belong, and, therefore, not be able to make the requested drinks.
+If one gets an order for Fix, Fizz, Crusta, or Scaffa, they still have to know how to make them; without knowing that, they will not have an idea to which of the above-mentioned general categories they belong, and, therefore, not be able to make the requested drinks.
 As much as I like the idea of simplified mixing methodologies to see the larger picture and for menu structuring, knowing the details of each mixed drink family is an essential step in a bartender’s education and a knowledge not to be forgotten.

 Cocktail Families